apela812/apela812/README.md

 - Advanced JavaScript and TypeScript
 - React and Next.js
+- Python for scripts, automation and backend basics
 - Node.js and backend development
 - API development and integration
 - Web application architecture